Skip to content

 Is Chippewa Valley Technical College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Chippewa Valley Technical College earn a median of $46,297, roughly in line with national averages for graduates.
+Ten years out, alumni of Chippewa Valley Technical College earn a median of $46,297, roughly in line with the national average for college graduates.

 Earnings Trajectory